mos3abof/mos3abof.github.io/content/blog/2020-02-08-top-ten-linux-man-pages/index.md

   good insight into most of the system.
 Learn its options, because it can make your life easier while troubleshooting/debugging an issue.
 - `man iptables`: linux’s tool for IPv4 and Ipv6 filtration, as well as NAT.
-- `man ss`: a linux utitlity to investigate sockets.
+- `man ss`: a linux utility to investigate sockets.
 - `man sar`: a utility to collect, report, and/or save system activity.
 Can be useful in various areas of investigation.
 - `man iostat`: a utility that prints statistics about CPU as well as devices